collard greens articles

 Collards, Carrots and Lentils

 Last week I wrote about the perfect balanced meal and featured a picture of my dinner the previous night: collard greens, carrots and French green lentils.
-Since then I have had more than a few requests for the recipe and am happy to provide an encore to the How To Get Started Eating Healthy series.
+Since then I have had more than a few requests for the recipe and am happy to provide an encore to the How To Get Started Eating Healthy book.

 Lentils and other legumes are also great for weight loss and are a fabulous alternative to grains for individuals who are insulin resistant or diabetic, since they have minimal impact on blood sugar.
-Did I mention they are delicious, versatile and a fraction of the price of red meat?

 In this recipe, kale or chard can easily substitute for the collards.
 If you want to use spinach, add it last after the lentils.
 Fold it in and allow it to wilt into the dish.